dustinpfister/blog_posts/_posts/threejs-examples-biplane-group.md

 layout: post
 categories: three.js
 id: 806
-updated: 2021-05-23 13:43:59
+updated: 2021-05-23 13:46:28
-version: 1.14
+version: 1.15
 ---

 Today I think I will continue with my biplane model in [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) by making a model of models that will serve as another [threejs example](/2021/02/19/threejs-examples/) when it comes to working out some fun project examples of three.js in action.
 So in other words in this example I will take the [biplane model that I worked out in my last post](/2021/02/17/threejs-examples-biplane/) and make another model that is just a group of these biplane models.
 So then this will just be a kind of group or groups, and then I will be moving this group of groups independently of each individual biplane group that is a child of one of these groups.

-I do not thing I want to sink to much time into this, but it can still prove to be a little fun as a quick side project.
+I do not think I want to sink to much time into this, but it can still prove to be a little fun as a quick side project, and this also might prove to be a learning experience as aways to say the least.
 Also I think that there is only so much more to write about when it comes to the basics of three.js, so when it comes to continuing to write about threejs the next steps forward are going to have to be about some actual projects, or simple examples at least, where I am making use of the library.

 <!-- more -->